Hay spontaneous combustion

 Use manual probes to monitor hay bales temperature

 Experts recommend regularly monitoring internal temperatures, even in the absence of visible signs.
-The use of manual probes every second day is time-consuming and demands good access to most of the bales to be reliable.
+However, the use of manual probes every second day is time-consuming and demands good access to most of the bales to be reliable.
 This should be done for at least 6 months after storing the bales.
 A lot of time (thus money) is wasted in the process of incomplete information.

 Use wireless temperature probes with sms alerts

-The hay monitoring system HAYTECH, equipped with wireless temperature probes, simplifies the task by providing real-time temperature data directly to mobile phones, desktops, and laptops.
+The hay monitoring system HAYTECH, equipped with wireless temperature probes, simplifies the task by providing real-time temperature data direct to mobile phones, desktops, and laptops.
 With easy installation and plug-and-play functionality, manual temperature checks are no longer necessary.

 Calling fire department

 Even without visible flames at these high temperatures, experts advise calling the fire department first.
 Then, if possible, without risking injury, move nearby items and animals away.
 Bales that are not on fire can be relocated, and it’s recommended to spread them out to promote airflow and dissipate heat.
-However, be cautious, as moving bales introduces more oxygen to potentially burning bales.
+However, be cautious, as moving bales introduces more oxygen to potentially burning bales

 Authors